Adventure with a Cause

 Education

-We have been fortunate to assist over 1100 children with regular stationery supplies to continue their primary education.
-To date we have hand-delivered over 84,000 exercise books and other stationery supplies directly to the students and their teachers (over 50 teachers) in selected schools in Marsabit, Samburu and Isiolo counties.
+We have been fortunate to assist over 1200 children with regular stationery supplies to continue their primary education.
+To date we have hand-delivered over 107,000 exercise books and other stationery supplies directly to the students and their teachers (over 50 teachers) in selected schools in Marsabit, Samburu and Isiolo counties.
+We have also given the schools sports equipment such as footballs, netballs, volleyballs and volleyball nets.

-We fully pay the school fees for 3 children in High School and 2 children in Primary School.
-One of these children is deaf and attends a school that is specialised in teaching children who are hard of hearing.
+We fully pay the school fees for one child who is deaf and attends a school that is specialised in teaching children who are hard of hearing.

 Reforestation and restoration of wildlife habitats